krigjo25/Django/readme.md

 ### About the Maintainer

-goes by the name Kristoffer, born in 94, :flag_no:.<br>
+goes by the name Kristoffer, born in 94,<br>
 maintaining Python & SQL projects<br>
 otherwise just being a human.

 ### Project info

-Information about the design can be found in the given links below includes the text files below,
+Information about the design can be found in the given links below including the text files below,

 *   [krigjo25]()